Thank you for taking the time to carefully read these rules!

 How to Submit Music

 Music is to be sent to email@example.com in MP3 or M4a format only.
 No other file types will be accepted. (i.e. YouTube links, Dropbox files, SoundCloud links, etc).
 File MUST be names with your stage name and your division.
 For example, if your name is Jane Doe and you are competing in Exotic Pole 2, your music file name would be JaneDoeexotic2.mp3.
 Duplicate songs will NOT be accepted, so don’t delay in sending in your song choice!
 You will be sent a link to approved and accepted songs after registration and with your competitor package.
 If your song is already on the list, you will need to choose another one.
+Once you send in your music file, no changes will be made to your level or category. no exceptions.

 ALL NON-EXOTIC categories MUST have a radio/clean edit.
 No profanity or derogatory language or content will be accepted.